Skip to Content

 Restaurants

 Even though there is a Galaxy’s Edge in both Disneyland and Walt Disney World, each location has the same restaurants.
-There are some slight changes to the menu however in the two locations and we’ll make note of that down below.
+There are some slight changes to the menu however in the two locations and we’ll make a note of that down below.

 There are 5 restaurants/dining locations in Star Wars: Galaxy’s Edge which includes: